In TypeScript, a tuple is a special type of array that allows storing a fixed number of elements with specific types in each position.

 let combined = myTuple.concat(anotherTuple);

-console.log(combined); // ["TypeScript", 2024, true, "Hello", 100]
+console.log(combined); // ["TypeScript", 2024, false, "Hello", 100]

-Tuples with Optional Elements
+Tuples with optional elements

 let optionalTuple: [number, string?, boolean?];